Nelson Piquet: Helmet

 Piquet's helmet is white and red with a thick line resembling the seam on a tennis ball (possibly due to his father wanting him to be a tennis player), and teardrop shapes filling in the round areas on the sides and top.
 The seam and teardrops were usually red or orange with black trim, but some parts were yellow during his Lotus years due to the Camel sponsorship, and reverted to a deep red when he left Lotus for Benetton.
 His sons Nelson Jr. and Pedro followed his helmet design.

 Business ventures

-Upon leaving motor sport, he founded Autotrac in 1994, a company that provides mobile data messaging and tracking of customers' trucks by satellite (GPS tracking).
+Upon leaving motor sport, he founded Autotrac in 1992, a company that provides mobile data messaging and tracking of customers' trucks by satellite (GPS tracking).
 This business concluded quite successfully as the pioneer because the freight transportation of Brazil depended on trucks.

 Piquet founded a racing team, Piquet Sports, in 2000.
 The purpose was to help the participation of Nelson Piquet Jr. in Formula Three Sudamericana.
 It was founded eight months before Nelson Junior turned 16.

 Piquet runs some other businesses, based in Brasília.

+Nelson Piquet's net worth is around US$200 million currently.